 In this instance, it was physically exhausting but I could see and remained focused on the long term objective and benefit it would bring.
-Much like business, I was looking to stop things slipping away in an eventual landslide as a known factor, in this case running water!, could take control if I didn’t see this through.
+Much like in business, I was looking to stop things slipping away in an eventual landslide as a known factor could take control, in this case running water!, if I didn’t see this through.

 Perseverance to see things through to the bitter end can be exhausting.
 If we remain unfocused and unmotivated it can easily be lost.
 Procrastination steps in to offer her enticing wares to steal you away.
 Interest can wain and attack the psyche as to how important it now is and conspires with procrastination taking you off the well thought plan.

 So how do we battle with these two enemies of our mind?
 Here are a few guidelines to consider and work with:

 - Clarity: Know the reasons for reaching your objective.
 If unclear, get the clarity you need so you have purpose.